How can we drive the shift from fossil fuels to renewables?

-But this is not without challenges.
-First and foremost, we are running out of fossil fuels, the primary source of energy for more than a century.
+From cars and streetlights to home appliances and cell phones, we are unable to find quiet, as there seems to always be a buzz surrounding us.
+This buzz is the hum of energy working to power the planet.
+Obtaining this much energy is not easy.
+Fossil fuels are our primary source of energy, but we are running out.
 You may ask, what exactly are fossil fuels?
-Oil, coal, and natural gas are all examples of these nonrenewable resources formed from fossilized remains of ancient life, which forms another huge concern.
-The organic matter that these fuels are made of is high in carbon, which when burned, emits that carbon into the atmosphere, polluting our air and creating health risks.
+Oil, coal, and natural gas are all examples of nonrenewable resources formed from the fossilized remains of ancient life.
+The organic matter that these fuels are made of is high in carbon, which emits carbon into the atmosphere when burned, polluting our air and creating health risks.

-Fossil fuels are not the only available form of energy.
-If you look around, chances are you will see something that could be used to power your home.
-Wind, water, plants, and the sun are all great sources of renewable energy that can reduce our carbon footprint.
+Thankfully, fossil fuels don’t have to be our only energy source.
+Renewable energy, such as wind, hydroelectric, and solar, is an alternative way to power our world.
+These options are cleaner than fossil fuels, and we are not at risk of running out of them.
 In the past, technological and economic concerns limited possibilities for renewable energy, but these obstacles are rapidly disappearing.
-In response to new developments and advancements, solar and wind power prices have become more competitive, as fossil fuel prices continue to rise.
+In response to new developments and advancements, solar and wind power prices have become more competitive as fossil fuel prices continue to rise.

 Countries are enacting bold plans to seize this opportunity and shift toward renewable energy.
-China recently became the world’s largest producer of wind and solar energy.
-The United Kingdom now produces more renewable energy than fossil fuels.
-South Africa began to transition from coal directly to renewables, bypassing natural gas altogether.
-We can all learn from other nations taking the lead!
+China recently became the world’s largest producer of wind and solar energy but still has a long way to go in reducing its coal usage.
+Iceland continues to lead the way with 87% of their energy coming from renewable sources.
+We can all learn from these nations taking the lead!

-While any efforts are a good start, we need to realize that the harmful impacts of fossil fuels will not affect people equally, and that very fact requires action.
-The effects of fossil fuels will fall primarily on already vulnerable communities across the globe.
-For example, coal-rich regions, like Sumatra, an island in Indonesia, already face large amounts of air and water pollution due to energy resource extraction.
-In the United States, pipelines laid over Indigenous lands to transport oil and gas demonstrate the unjust treatment of Indigenous peoples and their cultural heritage.
-Indigenous groups are forcibly displaced and lands upended in favor of cheap, depleting, polluting natural gas.
+It’s crucial to consider that the harmful impacts of fossil fuels will not affect people equally.
+The effects of fossil fuels will often fall primarily on already vulnerable global communities.
+For example, coal-rich regions, like Sumatra, an island in Indonesia, already face large amounts of air and water pollution due to the extraction of fossil fuels.
+In the United States, pipelines laid over Indigenous lands to transport oil and natural gas demonstrate the unjust treatment of Indigenous peoples and their land.
+Indigenous groups are continuing to be forcibly displaced in favor of cheaper but more polluting natural gas.

-In response to similar threats, activists throughout Africa, like those in the Afrika Vuka movement, oppose domestic and international extraction of their natural resources and development of fossil fuel infrastructure, instead promoting a just transition to renewable energy sources.
+In response to similar threats, activists throughout Africa, like those in the Afrika Vuka movement, oppose the extraction of their natural resources and the development of fossil fuel infrastructure, instead promoting a just transition to renewable energy sources.
 Movements like this are the key to unlocking a sustainable and equitable future for all.

-So what’s standing in the way of utilizing innovations that can build a safer, more healthy, renewable-powered world?
+So what’s standing in the way of utilizing innovations that can build a safer, renewable-powered world?
 First and foremost: money.
 The fossil fuel industry’s lobbying efforts and campaign contributions pit politicians against progress.
+The private sector is also reluctant to invest in new clean energy technologies, which is where programs such as the U.S. Energy Department’s Loans Office can step in and provide support.
 This makes it all the more important to use your voice, vote, campaign, advocate, and stand up for clean energy.

 We talk a lot about the positives of renewables, but nothing exists in a vacuum.
-Just because an energy is “clean” does not mean that sourcing, processing, production, and transportation have no impact on the planet or its inhabitants.
+Just because energy is “clean” does not mean that sourcing, processing, production, and transportation have no impact on the planet or its inhabitants.
 An eco-friendly, climate-smart approach to renewables is needed.
 Take pollinator-friendly solar panels, as an example.
-Beyond generating efficient and clean energy, these go a step further in addressing the ongoing pollinator crisis by surrounding solar panels with native flowers and grasses, providing food for insects and cultivating population growth.
-It’s a win-win, akin to watering two plants with a single hose.
+Beyond generating efficient and clean energy, these go a step further in addressing the ongoing pollinator crisis by surrounding solar panels with native flowers and grasses, providing food for insects, and cultivating population growth.
+It’s a win-win, ensuring we receive the energy we need while promoting biodiverse environments.

-As corporations require far greater fossil fuel consumption than individuals, it’s imperative that we support companies that prioritize clean energy use, conservation, and measurable climate commitments.
+As corporations require far greater fossil fuel consumption than individuals, we must support companies that prioritize clean energy use, conservation, and measurable climate commitments.
 Our partner, Nature’s Path, vows to “leave the earth better than we found it.”
-And is doing that with six pillars of sustainability, which include reducing energy consumption and purchasing carbon credits to offset carbon usage, among other specific steps.
+And is doing that with six pillars of sustainability, which include reducing energy consumption and purchasing carbon credits to offset carbon usage, among other steps.

 Read this article about fossil fuel racism.
 Then research fossil fuel plants and refineries located near your home, neighborhood, city and surrounding areas.

 Look at this map of power plants in the United States or research power plants in your community if you are in a country other than the US.
-Has your community been impacted by such systems?
-How so?
-Why or why not?
-Does your community benefit from energy produced at the closest plant?
-How do racism and the growth of fossil fuel industries intersect?
+Identify one plant close to you and conduct research into how that plant impacts the surrounding environment.

-Write a short (250 words) summary of what you find in your research.
-Consider including:
+Write a short (~150 word) summary of what you find in your research.
+Consider answering these two questions:

-Post a powerful visual about the intersection of environmental justice and fossil fuels on Instagram with a clear, concise caption.
-Tag @TurningGreenOrg (in the caption and image!), @GreenAmerica_ and #PGC2022.
+Post a powerful visual stating your findings on Instagram with a clear, concise caption.
+Tag @TurningGreenOrg (in the caption and image!), @GreenAmerica_ and #PGC2023.

-Upload a PDF document with your visual and narrative incorporated and a screenshot of your social media post.
+Upload your summary and visual in a PDF document including a screenshot of your social post.
 Include your name (or team name), username, and school on your upload.

 Transitions to renewable energy require policy change, which means electing leaders who champion and support policies that usher in a sustainable energy future.
 So we must become informed about the energy platforms of our candidates and elected officials!

-Research a few local, regional, or national politicians’ stances on renewable energy.
-If your local politicians support renewable energy and are engaged in fighting the fossil fuel industry, pick one and summarize their stances and upon what you agree.
-Post a shoutout on Instagram about climate smart policies and politicians, tagging @TurningGreenOrg and the politician/s handle/s, as well as #PGC2022.
+Research a few local, regional, or national policymaker’s stance on renewable energy.
+If your local politicians support renewable energy and are engaged in fighting the fossil fuel industry, pick one that you agree with and summarize their stances.
+Post a shoutout on Instagram about climate smart policies and policymakers tagging @TurningGreenOrg and the policymaker’s handle/s, as well as #PGC2023.

-Upload a PDF document with your responses and letter and a screenshot of your social media post.
+Upload your responses and letter in a PDF document including a screenshot of your social post.
 Include your name (or team name), username, and school on your upload to be eligible to win.

 Powering our future sustainably requires innovation, out-of-the-box thinking, and a collective determination to turn away from fossil fuels.
 How must our society’s relationship with energy change in order to protect our planet from the harmful byproducts of extractive energy production?